 The School will have an exponential impact on our efforts.
 By graduating 30-50 students from each class, Igniting Africa will be helping to develop dozens of new projects each year.
-By 2020, we expect to have projects underway in two new countries as well: Rwanda and Uganda.
+By 2022, we expect to have projects underway in two new countries as well: Rwanda and Uganda.

 Once these projects are well established, alumni will be expected to give back to the community and to Igniting Africa in two ways: